Virginia Giuffre, prominent Jeffrey Epstein accuser, dies by suicide

 Giuffre was born in California and in grade school she moved to Florida with her family.
 Giuffre experienced a troubled childhood growing up, telling the Miami Herald that at age 7, she was first molested by a family friend.
 She said the abuse "turned my entire life around.
 Everything changed."

-Giuffre met British socialite Ghislaine Maxwell in the early 2000s when working as a locker room attendant at President Trump's Mar-a-Lago resort in Palm Beach, where her father was also a maintenance supervisor.
+Giuffre met British socialite Ghislaine Maxwell in the early 2000s when working as a locker room attendant at President Trump's Mar-a-Lago club in Palm Beach, where her father was a maintenance supervisor.
+Giuffre said Maxwell connected her with Epstein and others.

 In 2019, Epstein, a convicted sex offender, was arrested on federal sex trafficking charges.
 A month after he was arrested, Epstein was found dead in his cell at a Manhattan jail as he awaited trial on sex trafficking charges.
 His death was ruled a suicide.

 Giuffre had also accused Epstein's former girlfriend, Maxwell, of grooming and abusing her when she was 17, telling CBS News in 2020 that Maxwell "was the guy controlling Jeffrey."
-Maxwell was sentenced to 20 years in prison in June 2022 for helping Epstein sexually abuse underage girls for at least a decade.
+Maxwell was convicted in 2022 and sentenced to 20 years in prison for helping Epstein sexually abuse underage girls for at least a decade.

-Giuffre formed a nonporfit called Speak Out, Act, Reclaim (SOAR) to educate and advocate for sex trafficking victims.
+Giuffre formed a nonprofit called Speak Out, Act, Reclaim (SOAR) to educate and advocate for sex trafficking victims.

 If you or someone you know is in emotional distress or a suicidal crisis, you can reach the 988 Suicide & Crisis Lifeline by calling or texting 988.
 You can also chat with the 988 Suicide & Crisis Lifeline here.